-6. Close the storage bin cover and slide the storage bin locking mechanism to the locked position.
+6. Close the storage bin cover.

 The storage bin cover must be locked and flat to avoid damage from contact with the front seat tracks, which have minimal clearance to the cover.

 In an accident, serious injury could result if the seat storage bin covers are not properly latched.